 Passivhaus: Energy-efficient construction standards with a high interior comfort and affordability.
-It is promoted by the Passivhaus Institute from Germany, which is an institution on the international scene.
+It is promoted by the Passivhaus Institute from Germany, which is an international institution.

 PIM (Product Information Management): Data management used to centralise, organise, classify, synchronize and enrich information related to products according to business rules, marketing strategies and sales.
 It centralises information related to products in order to feed multiple sales channels accurately and consistently and with the most current information.